 Once you have got a good active ingredient check the rest of the ingredients.
 I look for the shortest list and all names I recognize.
-If in doubt use this checker.

 My favourite brands are: Badger, Goddess Garden, Aubrey and Biovera, and my best of the best is Schmidts which I found in Portland, Oregon and is available on Etsy.
 All these use Zinc Oxide as the active ingredient which means they are “whiter” than other sunscreens (unless it is nano-sized zinc which is not good).
 If you want to use a safer sunscreen you are going to have to get used to something “whiter”, have a play with the testers in the store and see how you get on.
 I like the Schmidt’s sunscreen best as it’s “whiteness” and texture are great.

 I am currently testing a Helena Lane Skincare Sunscreen, which (I think!) will be the greatest of all!
 Look out for it next year.